Tag: music

 • Kingdoms of the Radio: Enrique Bravocado 2 [ficção]

 I was still bouncing around in my dilapidated VW bus in those days.
-The salt air finally killed that beast, just ended up rotting it down to the frame.
-It took us all afternoon to finally find what we thought was the turn off to the property.
+The salt air finally killed that beast, it ended up rotting it right down to the frame.
+Anyway, it took us until late afternoon to finally find what we thought was the turn off to the property.

 I immediately could see why I had never noticed it; the whole place sat behind an impenetrable thicket of blackberries with no way of knowing just how deep it was.
 There was no way the bus was going to make it through, so we took off on foot hacking our way through with machetes.